 About me

-I am an assistant professor of computer science and engineering at the University of Connecticut.
-I'm a member of the Connecticut Advanced Computing Center.
+I am an associate professor of computer science and engineering at the University of Connecticut.
+I'm a co-director of the Connecticut Advanced Computing Center.

 Prior to joining UConn I was a cryptographic researcher building secure systems at MIT Lincoln Laboratory from 2007-2016 in the Secure, Resilient Systems and Technology Group.
 I completed my Ph.D. at Boston University.
 While at BU I contributed to the BUSEC group.
 You can follow me on twitter at @fuzzycrypto